philtomson/FixedPt/README.md

 ##  TODO:

-   * Everything is unsigned right now; add signed ops/val types
+   * Everything is unsigned right now; add signed ops/val types.

-   * Define more math ops on FixedPts
+   * Define more math ops on FixedPts.

-   * For saturation use macros to keep things efficient (could add a max_val member that keeps track of the maximum value a FixedPt has seen.
+   * For saturation use macros to keep things efficient (could add a max_val member that keeps track of the maximum value a FixedPt has seen).

-   * Need to add conversion functions/casts to convert to different sizes
+   * Need to add conversion functions/casts to convert to different sizes.